Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

 .. tip::

-   Moving an object in Object mode changes the object's origin.
+   Moving an object in Object Mode changes the object's origin.
    Moving the object's vertices/edges/faces in Edit Mode does not change the object's origin.